saykutizgu/Embedded-STM32F4/ADC and Temperature Sensor/readme.txt

-This is an example of reading temperature data from STM32F401RE board internal temperature sensor with Analog to Digital Converter.
+This is an example of reading temperature data from STM32F401RE board internal temperature sensor with board's internal Analog to Digital Converter.